gbmhunter/blog/content/electronics/components/transistors/bipolar-junction-transistors-bjts/_index.md

 NPN transistors are good for low-side switching.
 You can connect the collector to the negative end of the load, the emitter to ground, and control the base with a digital low/high signal through a resistor (low/ground base signal = load off, high base signal = load on).

-They are not so good for high-side switching, as _negative feedback_ prevents them from entering saturation.
-Normally you would want to use a PNP transistor.
-However, in some situations, using a NPN transistor for high-side switching can be advantageous.
-This configuration is also called a _common collector amplifier_.

-PNP transistors are good for high-side switching.
-Although not great at low-side switching, they can be used in some cases.
+However, NPN transistors cannot be used as a simple high-side switch, as the emitter rises to the high-side load voltage.
+To keep the NPN transistor in saturation, this would mean the base voltage would need to be **higher than the high-side load voltage**, which is not usually viable (charge-pumps are sometimes used to overcome this, but more commonly seen when using N-channel MOSFETs as high-side switches).
+Normally you would want to use a PNP transistor for high-side switching.

 ## Amplifier Topologies